Daniel-KM/Omeka-S-module-Access/README.md

 example when the resource have been set public with a date of end of embargo.
 Of course, don't set a date of end of embargo if the record is not ready or when it should remain private.

+### Status display in admin sidebar

+The access status (level and, if any, embargo dates) is displayed in the right sidebar of the admin pages `item/show`, `item-set/show` and `media/show`, and also in the resource details sidebar (popup).
+When a resource has no row in `access_status`, the default level `free` is shown, matching the module runtime behavior (absence of status = free).

 ### Management of requests